-- If you retrieved an individual document by entering its citation in the search box, your results consist of a single document.
+- If you retrieved an individual document by entering its citation in the search box, that document is displayed at the top of the results list, with other documents containing that citation displayed below it.
 If the document is included your subscription, it opens automatically.
-If it is outside your subscription, the document title displays by itself on a results tab, and you'll have the option of accessing it for a fee.
+If it is outside your subscription, you'll have the option of accessing it for a fee.

-- Multiple documents retrieved by a single citation (such as table cases) display as a list of documents on a results tab.
+- Multiple documents retrieved by a single citation (such as table cases) appear as a list of documents.

-- If you enter multiple citations in the search box, your results display as a list of documents on a results tab.
+- If you enter multiple citations in the search box, your results are displayed as a list of documents.

-- If you used the Search for (citation) option in About this Document to retrieve all documents referencing a specific citation, the documents will be displayed as a list on the results tab, regardless of any specific content type, jurisdiction, practice area, or "Start in" selections you made before your search.
+- If you used the Search for (citation) option in About This Document to retrieve all documents referencing a specific citation, the documents will be displayed as a list of results, regardless of any specific content type, jurisdiction, practice area, or "Start in" selections you made before your search.

-You can use the Narrow by... pane on the left to narrow your results by entering search terms in the Search within results filter, or by several specific criteria, such as jurisdiction, court, time frame, and so on, depending on what kind of search you ran and what types of content your results contain.
+Use the Narrow By pane on the left to narrow your results by entering search terms in the Search Within Results filter, or by several specific criteria, such as jurisdiction, court, timeline, and so on, depending on what kind of search you ran and what types of content your results contain.

 You can also use the search form at the top of the page to change your search terms, or change the content types, jurisdictions, or topics you want to search and run the search again.